Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Creation Event

-When an **untrusted data source** provides data to an application, Contrast generates a **creation event** (or **source event**) that documents what occurred.
+When an **untrusted data source** provides data to an application, Contrast generates a creation event (or source event) that documents what occurred.
 Contrast stores this information with the **tracked** data object that it created, and uses it to describe the source of the untrusted data, if a **rule** generates a **trace**.

 ---

 ## Credential Stuffing

 Credential stuffing is the automated injection of breached username and password pairs to fraudulently gain access to user accounts.
-This is a subset of the **brute force attack** category: large numbers of spilled credentials are automatically entered into websites until they are potentially matched to an existing account, which the attacker can then hijack for their own purposes.
+This is a subset of the **brute force attack** category: large numbers of spilled credentials are automatically entered into websites until they're potentially matched to an existing account, which the attacker can then hijack for their own purposes.

 ---

 ## Cross-Site Scripting

-Cross-site scripting is a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
+Cross-site scripting (XSS) is a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+XSS **attacks** occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.

 ---